PlanterApp/planter_blog/content/posts/what-and-when-to-plant/index.md

 As a general rule, the less plants are disturbed, the better.
 It's disheartening when your carefully raised seedlings collapse just a few days after they're moved into the main bed.
 Acclimating plants can minimize this.
 By keeping your indoor starts outside for a week (or a little more) before planting, you help the plant adjust to the windy, drier conditions outside in a process called **hardening off.**

+(Read more about it[ here](https://blog.planter.garden/posts/hardening-off-and-transplanting/))

 ![man preparing seedlings for transplanting](https://ucarecdn.com/c192eda0-902d-4173-9add-e3b81d23d17b/young-farmer-working-his-garden-getting-ready-summer-season-man-tenderly-planting-green-sprout-with-garden-tools-his-countryside-house.jpg)

 ### Getting Nitty Gritty

 To illustrate the principles I’ll discuss in this series of articles, I’ll use two garden beds I designed on Planter (multiple gardens is a premium feature).
 The first is a 3x6 ft bed that serves as my ‘main’ garden bed.
 In this bed, I use different techniques to increase my harvest, from succession planting to staggered planting.
-I have four iterations of this planned out in the same bed, to remind me how it will change through the growing season.
+I have four iterations of this planned out in the same bed plan, to remind me how it will change through the growing season.
 The second is my tomato bed, where I use different varieties to extend the harvest window.

 ![Four stage succession garden bed](https://ucarecdn.com/b9a64026-9f0f-469d-92c9-6dcae928832c/Main%20Garden%20Bed%20(3).png "Using one 'bed', I planned a four-stage succession planting over the growing season.")